-Factors that predisposes to osteoarthritis of hip include –
+Factors that predispose to osteoarthritis of hip include –

 - Age – older populations are more likely to develop the problem.